April 20, 2020 | By Hopeton O’Connor-Dennie |

 South of the border the situation as it relates to long term home deaths is not a different story, just another script.
 It is not immediately know what their rescue plan is but something urgent needs to be done.
 Their national death rate from C19 exceeds 20,000 from over 600, 000 confirmed cases.

 With Trump threatening to withhold funds from the WHO they are not sitting down and mourn.
 A world wide Telethon is planned.

 In Jamaica under the guidance of Culture Minister The Hon.
 Olivia “Babsy” Grange a very successful Telethon was held last weekend.
 We are yet to get the figures as to cash pledged or collection, but it did get widespread support both locally and internationally.
 The target was 10 million US dollars.

 It our deeply held view that no senior should die in north America and Canada in particular due to lack of care.
 There is too much material and other resources a bound for this to be so.
 Compassion and respect for life also rides high on national sentiments.
 Canada has long been regarded as one of the best places on earth to live.
 We regard the Canadian society as a super caring place where respect for animals, children and the aged gets top priority and are highly respected.
 It is not beyond the leaders to flatten the curve and improve the Provincial image by fixing the broken long term home situation.
 This is our perspective.
 What is yours?

 This Special investigation is by no means complete.
 Our team will do further work.

-Hopeton O’Connor-Dennie is a veteran journalist and also Senior National & International Correspondent for Vision Newspaper.
+Hopeton O’Connor-Dennie headed this team he lived in Canada and is also now Senior National & International Correspondent for Vision Newspaper Canada.